GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

 If the function succeeds, it returns 4 parameters:
 > `true`, `$state`, `$size`, `$version`
 - `$State` is any code that the server sent alongside the information.
 These are the operation codes returned by `GMU.CheckLatest()`.
 - `$size` is the size in bytes of the file on the server.
+0 if the file could not be located for any reason.
 - `$version` is the version header of the file on the server.

 If the function fails, it returns 2 parameters: